 Flexibility.
 For startups that operate on tight budgets and in highly competitive market niches, flexibility is essential.
-An ability to quickly change the tech stack, scale down operations or adjust the product concept can help a company to survive in the early stages and eventually grow.
+An ability to quickly change the tech stack, scale down operations or adjust the product concept can help a company to survive in the early prods and eventually grow.
 All of these are easier when the startup relies more on outsourcing than in-house engineers: there are no painful layoffs for those who are no longer needed and the onboarding of those required to join the project is faster.

 Talent availability.
 The outsourcing model makes it easier to use services of the developers from overseas — a startup doesn’t have to worry about a complex wage payment process for every employee abroad.
 This opens possibilities of partnering with offshore programmers located in Eastern Europe and Southeast Asia who often have hourly rates 1.5 – 2 times lower than programmers from the EU and US while being known for high IT skills and code quality.
 However, this and other benefits can be nullified if the offshore team is poorly organized, which highlights the importance of picking a development agency with proven track record delivering projects on time.

 Having reviewed the main differences between outsourcing and in-house developers, let’s take a closer look at the two main outsourcing models: staff augmentation and dedicated team.